-Chairman Packwood, Senator Moynihan, and Members of the Committee, I am pleased to be with you this morning to review the state of the economy and the budget.
+Chairman Domenici, Senator Exon, and Members of the Committee, I am pleased to be with you this morning to review the state of the economy and the budget.
 Next week, the Congressional Budget Office (CBO) will publish The Economic and Budget Outlook: Fiscal Years 1996-2000, which describes our current views in considerable detail.
 We have provided advance copies for the Committee.
 My testimony summarizes that report.
-It also addresses a question about the difference between the budget and economic outlook in that report and the outlook in reports CBO issued before the Economic Recovery Tax Act of 1981 was enacted.